dhutchison/dhutchison.github.io/_posts/2020-03-26-licence-and-version-checks-the-manual-way-npm.markdown

-## Checking Licences of Dependencies
+## Checking Licenses of Dependencies

-There is an NPM module available for inspecting the licence information of modules and their dependencies - [License Checker][npm_license_checker].
+There is an NPM module available for inspecting the license information of modules and their dependencies - [License Checker][npm_license_checker].

 ~~~ bash
 MacBook:OpenAPIVisualiser dhutchison$ npx -q license-checker